Language Elements

 Kotlin Interview Questions

-• Like Java and C++, Kotlin is also statically typed language, so the type correctness of variables and expressions is determined at compile time.
-The Kotlin compiler catches type errors.
+Like Java and C++, Kotlin is a statically typed language, meaning the type correctness of variables and expressions is determined at compile time.
+The Kotlin compiler detects and prevents type-related errors early in the development process.

 Variables are used to store values for a specific data type.
 For mutable types, key word var is used and for immutable types, either val (compile time values) or const (run type values) is used.